-Company personnel and other representatives are required to report violations of this Policy and applicable Anti-corruption Laws by Company Personnel.
-Violations can be reported to a supervisor, CEO, or CFO.
-Additionally, reporting may be made by way of the procedures set out in the Whistle Blower Policy published on the Company's website, which includes reporting directly to the chair of the Audit Committee.
+Company Personnel or Partners and other representatives are required to report violations of this Policy and any other applicable Anti-corruption Laws by Company Personnel or Partners.
+Violations can be reported to a Sales Manager, CEO, or CFO.
+Additionally, reporting may be made by way of the procedures set out in the Whistle Blower Policy published on the Company's website or previously referenced above.

 Laws that govern Carmanah’s international business activities require that the Company’s books and records be complete and accurate.
-Employees, contractors, agents, officers and directors should never attempt to hide or disguise the nature of purpose of a business expense.
+Carmanah Personnel or Partners should never attempt to hide or disguise the nature of purpose of a business expense.

 Carmanah’s books and records must correctly record both quantitative and qualitative aspects of a transaction.
 Quantitative aspects refer to the amount of the transaction.
 Qualitative aspects include the written description of the transaction and the accounts that are credited or debited for the transaction.
 Carmanah personnel must ensure that there is a reasonable relationship between the substance of a transaction and how it is described in the Company’s books and records.